murilobellatini/murilobellatini.github.io/_posts/2023-10-05-data-lake-dive-or-delay.md

 mathjax: "true"
 ---

-> **TL;DR:** The best time to invest in a data lake is when multiple departments generate data that needs to be shared across the organization.
-Delaying this crucial step means taking on long-term risks, including labor-intensive rework that could otherwise be automated.
+> TL;DR: Delaying a data lake investment exposes your organization to hidden costs and inefficiencies.
+When your departments operate in data silos, you're overdue for this tech upgrade.

 ## The Tale of Two Departments: A Real-Life Story

-Imagine two departments in a growing tech company: Engineering and Marketing.
-Engineering is crunching numbers, generating insights on product usage.
-Marketing is gathering data on customer demographics.
-Both sets of data are invaluable, but they're living in silos.
-The company is at a crossroads; it can either continue in this fragmented state or unify these invaluable data resources.
+Consider this: Engineering and Marketing are both drowning in valuable data, yet these silos inhibit overall growth.
+Your organization is at a critical inflection point—consolidate this data or risk competitive lag.

 ## What Is a Data Lake?